Account contacts

 /accounts/{accountId}/contacts/{contactId}

-resource has a taxID
+The BillingContact resource has a taxID field which

 stores the tax id of the contact.
 In the Cloud API base configuration, this field is